 UX is many things to many people, but at its core, it’s about optimizing a functional experience to appeal to a user’s senses and engage their emotions while they are interacting with a product.

 Many UX designers will tell you that ‘design is king’, but they are mistaken – it’s the user that is the king or queen – and the design is centered around them and their experience.

 By the careful melding of visual design, information architecture, usability, and other elements, a property’s UX can create a welcoming and intuitive experience that evokes feelings of delight, curiosity, and satisfaction – just like a functional work of art.
 In contrast, where UX is poorly conceived and executed, the user is left feeling frustrated, deterred, and worst of all – disengaged from a product or service.

 By taking heed of the notion that the “user is all” and through following well-established UX principles, Uber set an industry standard and created a myth in the process – the myth of simplicity.

-Using Uber is a smooth process that is often described as being ‘simple’ and this is the great myth of its UX – simplicity.
+Using Uber is a smooth process that is often described as being ‘simple’ and this is the great myth of Uber’s UX Strategy – simplicity.
 Stop the meter, driver – Uber’s UX is anything but simple.
-It’s complex, but easy to use – and that’s the gold standard of UX design.
+It’s complex but easy to use – and that’s the gold standard of UX design.

 Complex yet easy to use: